 - Pain and suffering

-A motorcycle accident lawyer can help you gather evidence of the accident, the other driver’s negligence, and your damages.
+A motorcycle accident lawyer can help you gather evidence of the accident, the other driver’s negligence, or another negligent motorcycle rider and your damages.
 Insurance companies rarely agree to the settlement right away.
 They might offer you a lowball settlement offer and hope that you’ll take it.

 Never accept the first settlement offer.
 Instead, work with a lawyer who can negotiate for a settlement that is actually fair to you and helps cover your damages.
 If your lawyer can win you a fair settlement, you won’t need to file a lawsuit for your damages.